marcoms/libcryptick-api-config-spec/readme.md

 *required*

-The main JSON provided by the API.
+Link to JSON provided by the API.

 #### Examples